hankbao/libreboot/docs/misc/patch.md

 git is something special.

-Note: this won\'t show new files created.
+Note: this won't show new files created.

 Just make whatever changes you want to a git clone and then:\
 **\$ git diff &gt; patch.git**